 In 1988 I got my first job in television, anchoring sports for a local cable newscast that broadcast once a week.
 I did play-by-play for college basketball games and sideline reporting for televised Carson Newman football games.
 The week before college graduation I got the job of anchoring the national newscast airing on the religious cable-TV channel The Acts Network.

-A couple of years later I took a job as evening news anchor for the NBC affiliate in Florence, Alabama.
-Let’s just say if hell had a TV station it would have been WOWL-TV 15.
+A couple of years later I took a job as the evening news anchor for the NBC affiliate in Florence, Alabama.

-My next few stops were in Anniston, Alabama (Birmingham market) where I anchored the 6 and 10 at WJSU-TV.
+My next few stops were in Anniston, Alabama at WJSU-TV.
 Then it was on to WHNT-TV in Huntsville, Alabama where I anchored first the morning, then the 10 pm weekday newscasts.
-In 1997 I left for WREG-TV in Memphis as weekend anchor.
+In 1997 I left for WREG-TV in Memphis as a weekend anchor.
 In 2006 I went to WKRN-TV in Nashville to be a video journalist covering the religion beat.

 The idea for What the Tech? came after a slow news day in Nashville.
 Every story fell through and the producers finally said, ‘just go find something for the 4:30 newscast’.
 It happened to be the day Verizon released its first iPhone.
 I got my hands on one and compared it to AT&T’s iPhone.
-The next day I had all of these e-mails from viewers asking more questions about the story and the phones.
-It dawned on me that these stories are interesting to people of all ages, no matter where they live.
+The next day I had all of these e-mails from viewers asking questions about the story and the phones.
+That’s when I realized that news stories about tech are interesting to people of all ages, no matter where they live.

 A few months later, “What the Tech?” went on the air at WKRN, WAAY in Huntsville, Alabama, and a few months after that, WPSD in Paducah, Kentucky.

-I left my position as a news reporter at WKRN in 2015 to pursue taking “What the Tech?” to other stations.
+I left my position as a news reporter at WKRN in 2015 to provide “What the Tech?” news stories across the country

 It is on the air now on the following stations: